openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

 Too many abilities need to be started.
-Due to limited system processing capacity, requests are queued and processed in order.
+Due to limited system processing capacity, requests are queued and processed sequentially.

 **Possible Causes**

 High system concurrency.

-**Solution Steps**
+**Resolution Steps**

 No action is required.
 Wait for the launch to complete.

-## 16000018 Third-Party Application Redirection Restricted for API Version 11 and Above
+## 16000018 Third-Party Application Redirection Restricted for API Version 11+

 **Error Message**